Latency and Latency-Compensation

 Linux DSP guru Fons Adriaensen wrote a tool called jack_delay to accurately measure the round-trip latency of a closed loop audio chain, with sub-sample accuracy.
 JACK itself includes a variant of this tool called jack_iodelay.

-Jack_iodelay allows you to measure the total latency of the system, subtracts the known latency of JACK itself and suggests values for jackd's audio-backend parameters.
+Jack_iodelay allows to measure the total latency of the system, subtracts the known latency of JACK itself and suggests values for jackd's audio-backend parameters.

 jack_[io]delay works by emitting some rather annoying tones, capturing them again after a round trip through the whole chain, and measuring the difference in phase so it can estimate with great accuracy the time taken.